 - 9.1 Only responsible authorities and interested parties may make representations.
 Advice on how to make a representation is available on the Council's website.
 Where there are representations, MKCC will encourage negotiation between the representor and the applicant regarding the possible use of conditions on the licence or other measures. - 9.2 Where there are representations MKCC will determine whether they can be accepted.
-This requires that they be either a) related to one or more of the licensing objectives, b) raise issues under the Statement of Principles or c) raise issues under the Gambling Commission Guidance or raise issues under the

-Gambling Commission's Codes of Practice.
-Where representations are rejected, an explanation will be given in writing.

-- 9.3 Representations will not be considered where they relate to demand or competition.
-In addition, MKCC cannot consider representations made to the moral issues of gambling as these do not relate to the three licensing objectives and are not a valid reason to refuse applications.
+This requires that they be either a) related to one or more of the licensing objectives, b) issues raised under the Statement of Gambling Principles or c) issues raised under the Gambling Commission Guidance or issues raised under the Gambling Commission's Codes of Practice.
+Where representations are rejected, an explanation will be given in writing. - 9.3 Representations will not be considered where they relate to demand or competition.
+In addition, MKCC cannot consider representations made regarding the moral issues of gambling as these do not relate to the three licensing objectives and are not a valid reason to refuse applications.
 Where MKCC refuses an application, it will rely on reasons that demonstrate that the licensing objectives are not being met.
+Neither can it base any decision on the 'dislike of gambling' nor that it considers gambling undesirable.
+Where MKCC refuses an application, it will rely on reasons that demonstrate that the licensing objectives are not being met and with reference to its Statement of Principles, the legislation, and Gambling Commission Guidance.
+Any decision cannot be based on the dislike of gambling or that gambling is considered undesirable.

-Neither can it base any decision on the 'dislike of gambling' nor that it considers gambling undesirable. - 9.4 Representations can be rejected, where they are considered vexatious, frivolous or where they will certainly not influence the authority's determination of the application.
-In deciding this MKCC will consider: - a) Who is making the representation and whether there is a history of making representations that are as described above. - b) Whether or not it raises an issue that may influence the authority's determination of the application, or - c) Whether it raises issues specifically to do with premises that are the subject of the application - 9.5 MKCC recommends that representations be submitted at the earliest opportunity to allow the maximum time to explore a possible solution. - 9.6 MKCC will issue Provisional Statements for premises that are to be constructed / altered or are in the course of being constructed or altered.
+- 9.4 Representations can be rejected, where they are considered vexatious, frivolous or where they will certainly not influence the authority's determination of the application.
+In deciding this MKCC will consider: - a) Who is making the representation and whether there is a history of making representations that are as described above. - b) Whether or not it raises an issue that may influence the authority's determination of the application, or - c) Whether it raises issues specifically to do with premises that are the subject of the application. - 9.5 MKCC recommends that representations be submitted at the earliest opportunity to allow the maximum time to explore a possible solution. - 9.6 MKCC will issue Provisional Statements for premises that are to be constructed / altered or are in the course of being constructed or altered.
 In terms of representations about premises licence applications following the grant of a Provisional Statement, no further representations from relevant authorities or interested parties can be considered, unless they concern matters which could not have been addressed at the Provisional Statement stage, or they reflect a change in the applicant's circumstances.
 In addition, MKCC may refuse the premises licence (or grant it on terms different to those attached to the Provisional Statement) only by reference to matters: - (a) Which could not have been raised by a representation at the provisional licence stage; or - (b) which in the authority's opinion reflect a change in the operator's or premises circumstances.